A group of students in a workshop

 Solutions

-By building connections with young people via a well structured onboarding process, you are already on the right track to supporting their needs post-pandemic.
+By building connections with students via a well structured onboarding process, you are already on the right track to supporting their needs post-pandemic.
 Ask yourself, is it inclusive and approachable to all?
-Our student survey includes some handy statistics on what makes a company appealing to young people, who are extremely interested in work culture as a defining factor in their career decisions.
+Our student survey includes some handy statistics on what makes a company appealing to students, who are extremely interested in work culture as a defining factor in their career decisions.
 Partnering with employee resource groups can also help to create an inclusive workplace, particularly within larger companies.

 It’s worth asking how your processes support mental health and wellbeing and highlighting the support you offer in your job postings.
 With the new hybrid working model becoming far more common following Covid, it’s more important than ever to maintain support and care for employees as they are spending less time interacting with others when working from home.
 By adopting an authentic ‘super-real’ over a ‘superhuman’ leadership approach to remote working and interviewing, you can help make up for the lack of in-person connection which is usually derived from the physical workplace.